modbas/mad/README.md

 MAD is applied in teaching and research at Hochschule Heilbronn, Germany.

+MAD was presented on the Bundesgartenschau BUGA 2019 in Heilbronn.

 This repository contains template files for model-based engineering of software functions for self-driving cars in C++14/ROS or MATLAB(R)/Simulink(R).